Shawn Green: Early and personal life

 Green was one of the best-known Jewish major league ballplayers, and the most prominent one with the New York Mets since Art Shamsky played right field for the 1969 World Series champion Mets.
 Of Jewish major leaguers, only Hank Greenberg, with 331 home runs and 1,276 RBIs, has more major league home runs and RBIs than Green.

 Green opted to miss games on Yom Kippur, even when his team was in the middle of a playoff race.

-While Green is often likened to Hank Greenberg, Green's grandfather in fact shortened the family name from Greenberg to Green, for "business reasons."
+While Green is often likened to Hank Greenberg, Green's grandfather in fact shortened the family name from Greenberg to Green, for "business reasons".
 Green was arguably the best Jewish baseball player since Sandy Koufax, although his stats (especially his home runs) declined in his last years.
 Green retired on February 28, 2008.

-Green has a residence in the Orange County, California city of Irvine, which neighbors his old Tustin hometown.
+Green has a residence in the Orange County, California, city of Irvine.
 In 2002, he married Lindsay Bear in a mixed Jewish and Christian ceremony.
-The couple have two daughters.
+They have two daughters.

 High school

 He attended Tustin High School in Tustin, California, where he tied the California Interscholastic Federation record with 147 hits during his high school career.
-He was a 1st team selection to the 1991 USA Today All-USA high school team, while ranking 3rd in his class academically.
+He was a first team selection to the 1991 USA Today All-USA high school team, while ranking third in his class academically.